Kamen Rider W Returns: Kamen Rider Eternal

 Daido comes to amongst Foundation X's Quark prisoners.
-A fight ensues until Mina stops the Quarks, seeing something in Daido that Prospect lacks.
+A fight ensues until Mina stops them, seeing something in Daido that Prospect lacks.
 When Prospect arrives and reveals he controls the Quarks via his Dopant powers, Daido attempts to kill him, but Prospect overpowers him until a recently freed Hanehara spirits her leader away.
 While returning Daido's harmonica, Mina accidentally accesses his memories and reveals he will not be able to succeed in freeing the Quarks due to the Heaven's Fall barrier around the Quarks' camp.
 Refusing to listen, Daido and Hanehara inspire the Quarks to rebel.
 While NEVER leads the Quarks in fighting Foundation X, Daido leaves to face Prospect.
-Kazu impedes him, having acquired Dopant powers to replace his Rider powers, but Daido synchronizes with the Eternal Memory and utilizes Kazu's Rider equipment to kill Kazu and destroy the Heaven's Fall controls.
-As NEVER evacuate the Quarks, Prospect attacks Daido, revealing all the latter did was ensure the Quarks' deaths.
+Kazu impedes him, having acquired Dopant powers to replace his Rider powers, but Daido synchronizes with the Eternal Memory and utilizes Kazu's Rider equipment to kill him and destroy the Heaven's Fall controls.
+As NEVER evacuates the Quarks, Prospect attacks Daido, revealing all the latter did was ensure their deaths.
 A horrified Daido attempts to reach the Quarks, but Prospect uses his powers to kill them before they can leave the complex.

 Prospect gloats over Daido, believing he broke the latter.
 However, Daido goes insane and thanks Prospect for reminding him that all people are devils before killing Prospect with NEVER's help, losing the Eternal Memory in the process.
 Refusing to revive Mina as a Necro-Over at Hanehara's request, Daido decides to seek revenge on the Museum by destroying Fuuto.
 Unbeknownst to NEVER, Foundation X takes Kazu's body to revive him as a Necro-Over while Mina awakens.

-With her story finished, Hidari and Philip try to comfort Mina.
-As she is taken to the hospital, they return to the site of their fight with Daido and pay their respects.
+In the present, Mina learns Daido was killed by Shotaro Hidari and Philip and attempts to seek revenge on them.
+After restraining her, the pair demand answers, but are caught off-guard when she reveals she knew Daido as a hero before recounting his story.
+As she is taken to the hospital, the pair return to the site of their fight with Daido and pay their respects.

 Release

-Kamen Rider Accel was dedicated to the memory of Minoru Tanaka, who portrayed Hiroshi Sagami in the film.
+Kamen Rider Accel was dedicated to the memory of Minoru Tanaka, who portrayed Hiroshi Sagami in the film (Final film role posthumous release).